Camp Trans

 Camp Trans was the name of an annual demonstration and event held outside the Michigan Womyn's Music Festival (MWMF or Michfest) in Oceana County, Michigan.
-This demonstration was held by transgender women and their allies to protest against the Festival's policy of excluding trans women from attending the Music Festival.
+This demonstration was held by transgender women and their allies to protest against the Festival's policy of excluding trans women from attending, until the Music Festival's end in 2015.

 History

 Camp Trans was sparked by a 1991 incident, in which Nancy Burkholder was ejected from the festival, after refusing to answer when a woman asked her whether or not she was transgender.
 The MWMF maintained a womyn-born womyn policy since its inception, as evidenced by posters from the first festival in 1975.
 Each year afterwards a group of women, both transgender and cisgender, protested the exclusion of trans women from the event.
 Initially, these protests were small and sometimes carried on inside of the camp.

 A more organized group of transgender women and their allies began camping and holding demonstrations outside the gate.
 After a five-year hiatus, Camp Trans returned in 1999, led by transgender activists Riki Ann Wilchins and Leslie Feinberg, as well as many members of the Boston and Chicago Lesbian Avengers.
 The events of this year drew attention and controversy, culminating in tensions as a small group of transgender activists were admitted into the festival to exchange dialogue with organizers and to negotiate a short-lived compromise allowing only transgender women who had sex reassignment surgery on the festival land.

 In the early 1980s and in 1999, a transgender musician who had transitioned 10 years earlier did perform in MWMF.
 During the 1999's Camp Trans event, a number of transgender women purchased tickets and were admitted to the MWMF.
 A similar claim of victory was published by Camp Trans that year.